 - Analyze your wins and losses.
 Companies often don’t know why they’ve won or lost a deal.
 They rely on accurate feedback from their sales reps, while it would be much more effective to interview their customers and see the notes in CRM.

 Let’s grab some inspiration from the examples below.

-For successful operating, each business needs to know its external environment.
+Each business needs to know its external environment to operate successfully.
 That’s why companies in different industries consider competitive intelligence in their strategies.
 Further, we’ll review examples where entrepreneurs use their knowledge of CI.

 - Startups.
 Since large companies have big budgets, resources, and necessary technology, startups need to adapt to competitive intelligence insights.
 This way, they can understand their customers and offer better solutions.
 Let’s take Airbnb, for example.
 This company managed to satisfy the needs of clients by using technology and consumer insights.

 - Airline tickets.
 A great example of using competitive intelligence is the way airlines do it.
 They change the prices of their tickets every day based on the information they obtain.
 For instance, if competitors increase the prices on a certain route, this company will do the same to receive good revenue.
 Besides, airline companies track the actions of potential customers to make price adjustments.
 For example, they spot users who search for the same flight details several times and increase prices.

 To improve their competitive advantages, brands need competitive intelligence since it increases their chances for success.
 They search for data on websites, reports, and customer feedback to understand the gaps and undertake several improvements.

 - This article defines the term, explains how it works, and covers the types.